Our Verdict

 Battery

 Because this vacuum is relatively underpowered, some people will likely need to run it on high more often, making it harder to clean multiple rooms in a home without recharging.
-With this in mind, this vacuum is better for single-room cleaning rather than whole-house vacuuming.
+With this in mind, this vacuum is better for small apartments or if you're willing to break up your cleaning routine into segments.

 Should You Buy the Kenmore Elite CSV Max DS4095?